What happens to my Tax Credits or Universal Credit if I have more than two children?

-Can I get extra Child Tax Credit and Universal Credit if you have more than two children
+Can I get extra Child Tax Credit and Universal Credit if I have more than two children?

 If you are responsible for a child born on or after 6 April 2017, and you get Child Tax Credit or Universal Credit for two or more other children, you may not get any extra for that child.
 This only affects the child element of Child Tax Credit or Universal Credit.
-It doesn’t affect Child Benefit, or extra amounts for disabled children or childcare (but the amount you get for childcare doesn’t go up if you have more than two children in childcare).
+It doesn’t affect Child Benefit, amounts for disabled children or childcare (but the amount you get for childcare doesn’t go up if you have more than two children in childcare).
 It does mean that most people don’t get any extra Child Tax Credit or Universal Credit for a third or subsequent (additional) child.

 You will not get extra help in tax credits or Universal Credit for a third or subsequent child born on or after 6 April 2017 unless the exceptions apply (see below).
 However, you can still get some help (but not a child element) if the baby is entitled to Disability Living Allowance, or if you need to claim help with childcare costs (but you don’t get more help with childcare costs whether you pay for two children in childcare or more than two).
-You’ll also be able to claim Child Benefit.
+You’ll also be able to claim Child Benefit for your new baby.

-If you have a third or subsequent child born on or after 6 April 2017 but you can’t claim benefit for an older child any longer (for example because of their age and/or because they’ve left school or college), so you’re only getting a child element for one other child, then you can get a child element for the third/subsequent child (so you get two child elements in total).
+If you have a third or subsequent child born on or after 6 April 2017 but you can’t claim benefit for an older child any longer (for example because of their age and/or because they’ve left school or college), so you’re only getting a child element for one child, then you can get a child element for the third/subsequent child (so you get two child elements in total).
 This might apply if one of your older children leaves home, or is over 16 and no longer in full-time non-advanced education.

 The exceptions cover:

-- adoptions You can get a child element for third and subsequent children adopted under UK law, as long as you are not their step-parent beforehand, or were ever their legal parent other than by adoption.
+- Adoptions – You can get a child element for any children adopted under UK law, as long as you are not their step-parent beforehand, or were ever their legal parent other than by adoption.
 These children don’t count towards the two child limit, so you can also get a child element for at least two other children.

-- kinship care You can get a child element for third and subsequent children for whom you get Guardian’s Allowance, or who are living with you under a court order, or because they would otherwise be likely to be looked after by a local authority.
+- Kinship care – You can get a child element for any children for whom you get Guardian’s Allowance, or who are living with you under a court order, or because they would otherwise be likely to be looked after by a local authority.
 You must not be their parent or step-parent.
 These children don’t count towards the two child limit, so you can also get a child element for at least two other children.

 You can still claim Child Benefit for a third child.
 If the child gets Disability Living Allowance (which is usually not possible for a very young baby), then you’ll be able to get extra amounts of Child Tax Credit or Universal Credit to reflect the DLA award (you still don’t get the child element though).
 If you pay for registered childcare, all the childcare costs you have for children under 15, or under 16 if they are disabled, can be included in your Working Tax Credit award.
 In Universal Credit, you may be able to get help with childcare costs for children up to the September after their 16th birthday, if the childcare is registered and you meet the working conditions.
 However, the amount of help you can get for childcare in Working Tax Credit and Universal Credit is capped and it doesn’t increase if you have more than two children in childcare.